 Leaders and followers are influenced by each other

-Leaders influence their followers according to the needs of the company, while followers influence leaders with their attitude and actions – it can have both positive and negative impact.
+Leaders influence their followers according to the needs of the company, while followers influence leaders with their attitude and actions – it can have both positive and negative impacts.
 This mutual influence of both sides is a unifying element that can improve the performance and productivity of both the leader and the team members.

 Followers and leaders should have a similar set of characteristics

 Every employee of the company is essential to ensure full functionality, regardless of its position in the company.
 Both leaders and followers are a united team that interacts with each other, proving the need for their mutual collaboration to perform their jobs effectively.
 Read more: Types of Leaders in Modern Workplaces.

 Kim Peters, Alex Haslam, 2018, Research: To be a good leader, start by being a good follower.
 Pieejams: https://hbr.org/2018/08/research-to-be-a-good-leader-start-by-being-a-good-follower